Spec-Tr/Password-Producer/README.md

 ## Description

 A password generator with options to select for length between 8 and 128 characters with options to include uppercase, lowercase, numeric and special characters.
-Demonstrates practical debugging experience and javascript knowledge; query selector, event listener, for loops, conditional statements, parseInt(), inNaN(), Math.floor(), Math.random(), charAt(), etc.
+Demonstrates practical debugging experience and javascript knowledge; query selector, event listener, for loops, conditional statements, parseInt(), isNaN(), Math.floor(), Math.random(), charAt(), etc.

 ## Link to Deployed Website